The

 Mars Attacks Philly Convention Promo (Topps, 1996): Features the Mars Attacks color wrapper on the front and text on the back.
 Given to patrons of the 25th annual Philly convention.
 Retail: $5-15.

 Mars Attacks Movie- Widevision (Topps, 1996): Wide screen cards from the Tim Burton movie.
-If you liked the movie, you should enjoy this set.
+See backs.
 72 color card set, NM/MT $8-$15

 Masters of Horror (Imagine, 1993) Three card set of black & white promos featuring Christopher Lee, Vincent Price, & Mike Mazurki.
 The regular series was never issued.
 (See backs.)
 Retail: $2 each.